 Live auctions happen when a broker or an event auctions off some properties.
-Those sales have a set date and time, for example, Monday morning at 11:00 AM.
+Those sales have a set date and time, for example, Monday at 11:00 AM.
 When all items have been sold, the bidding is over.
 An online auction can vary from a few days to a few weeks or even longer.
 GoDaddy's auctions run for months.
-Flippa, another auction place allows listings for up to 30 days.
+Flippa, another auction place, allows listings for up to 30 days.
 At Sedo, a sale runs for seven days.
 The WWW marketplace can and does online schedule auctions at any time.

 Bidding is binding.
 Once you make a bid, you are obliged to follow through.
 If your proposal is the highest and has met the reserve, then congratulation, you own the domain.
 However, you got to keep an eye on your auction.
-Someone else might like it as much as you do and now you are no longer the highest bidder.
+Someone else might like it as much as you do, and now you are no longer the highest bidder.
 You may get outbid.
 Don't worry, tell your auction house to bid for you, it's a free service, and you'll stay in the game as long as you like.

-So either you observe your auction, or you can ask a broker to place bids for you in increments up to the limit set by you.
+You observe your auction, or you can ask a broker to place bids for you in increments up to the limit set by you.
 The higher the price, the higher the increments will be.
 Once bids reach $100, the bidding goes up by only small increments of $5.
 A high-value domain may have increases of hundreds of $ once it reaches a high price.
 All you need to do is to set a limit on what you are willing to pay.
 Bidding will then stop, and the highest bidder wins.

 For professional assistance, please contact a broker of your choice.